 - Ask clarifying questions if you feel you’re not sure of the meaning or explanation they have given.
 This will prevent assumptions and demonstrate your interest and care.

 These days, texting has become a preferred mode of communication for many.
 However, there are times when you come in contact with someone at a social gathering and need to initiate conversation.
 Don’t worry, we have got you covered.

 Get Going With Someone You Just Met

 It happens all the time — you meet someone new, exchange pleasantries such as ‘hello’ or ‘good morning’, and then that’s it.
 Even if you are ready to continue the discussion, you run out of things to talk about and later regret it.
+It’s important to have a curious mindset, this will help you stay focused on what they share.
+People like talking about themselves and when we ask good open-ended questions that lets them talk about what interests them and why, they will feel heard and organically build strong rapport.
 Here are five questions you can ask them to get the conversation going:

 1. What do you do for a living?

 This question gives the other person an opportunity to talk about how they spend most of their time.
 It is also an excellent way to find a common ground and determine whether or not there is a potential for friendship.
 To get an insight to what they enjoy about their work you can ask:

 What do you like about your work?
 This digs deeper into why they do the work they do.
 We spend 8-10 hours a day at our work and it must provide some form of satisfaction.
 When they answer this question it will reveal what they value about their work besides the income!.

 Every person is from somewhere, and it is always interesting to find out how far the other person has traveled.
 This simple question is a good ice-breaker because there are so many ways to answer it — their state, country, or part of the world.